learn-co-curriculum/phase-3-ruby-building-applications-setting-up-the-environment/README.md

 For the most part, Ruby CLI apps tend to start the same way — typing `ruby` followed by a relative path to a Ruby file.
 In a complex application, though, which file should be run?
-In addition to this, when run the file, how to we ensure all our necessary files are required?
+In addition to this, when we run the file, how do we ensure all our necessary files are required?

 There are two common conventions we're going to look at in this lesson that